Murder of George Murdoch: Murder inquiry

-Appeals were made for anyone in the Queen's Road area of the city between 8:15 and 8:45pm that night to come forward.
+Appeals were made for anyone in the Queen's Road area of the city between 8:15 and 8:45 pm that night to come forward.
 A sighting of a man with blood on his hands was made shortly after the murder at the local "Mr Chips" takeaway on the Great Western Road.
 The sighting was reported by the employee who had served him, but the blood-stained man was never traced.
 The man was wearing dark clothing, with dark hair and in his early 20s, which fitted the description of the killer.
-He had several scratches to his face, a bruised eye and was asking for plasters to apply to his cut hand.
+He had several scratches to his face, and a bruised eye and was asking for plasters to apply to his cut hand.
 This man would likely be in his mid to late 50s in 2022.

-In the early 1980s, the city of Aberdeen was rapidly changing due to the sudden growth of the oil industry, and this industry had brought with it many transient people to Aberdeen from outside the area.
+In the early 1980s, Aberdeen was rapidly changing due to the sudden growth of the oil industry, and this industry had brought with it many transient people to Aberdeen from outside the area.
 Police considered this when attempting to find the killer.